School History and Demographics

 School Governance Structure

-Wilfred Hunt School has a principal, a student council and a School Community Council (SCC).
+Wilfred Hunt School has a principal, vice principal, a student council and a School Community Council (SCC).
 The SCC is elected at the AGM in the fall of each school year.
-There are 9 parents, the principal and a staff member on the council at present.
+There are many parents, the principal, vice principal, and a staff member on the council at present.
 The SCC supports the learning program, the school facility and student activities.